How to Stop Picking Your Nails and Cuticles

 3. The behavior reinforces itself

-Nail and cuticle picking is often triggered by:
+Nail picking is often triggered by:

 Dryness